Rouslan/NTracer/doc/ntracer.rst

     :param points: A sequence of vectors specifying the vertices of the simplex.
         The number of vectors must equal their dimension.
+    :param Material material: A material to apply to the simplex.

     .. py:attribute:: dimension